MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-trigger.md

       - **Navigate** if you want to take the operator to a specific step in the guide.
 After selecting **Navigate**, you can select the exact step to go to in the **Destination** list.
 Using the **Navigate** option enables you to have the operator skip multiple tasks or steps for different scenarios.

-### Configure a trigger for a question step (non-linear guide)

-If you configure a trigger for a question step, the operator can use a trigger to choose a response in the question step.
-[Learn more about responses and questions steps](pc-app-branching.md).

-1. Select the trigger in the bin to open the **Properties** tab.

-2. In the **Properties** tab, do the following:

-    a.
-In the **Activation** field, select one of the following:

-      - **On Hand Enter** to activate the trigger as soon as the operator places their hand in the trigger area.

-      - **On Hand Exit** to delay the trigger activation until the operator has removed their hand from the trigger area.

-    b.
-In the **Action** field, select **Use Response 1** to configure the trigger to navigate to the destination set for Response 1.
+      - **Use Response 1**, if you're using the trigger on a question step, to configure the trigger to navigate to the destination set for Response 1.
 For example, if the destination for the first response is set to **Task 3**, configuring the trigger to **Use Response 1** means the trigger will navigate to **Task 3** when activated.
 If you update the response’s destination, the trigger will also be updated.
+[Learn more about question steps and responses](pc-app-branching.md).

       ![Properties tab showing question step trigger properties](media/trigger-question-step-properties.PNG "Properties tab showing question step trigger propertiess")

-    c.
-In the **Action** field, set any other **Use Response** values to correspond with the responses in the question card.

     ## What's next?

 [Place and test a trigger in the HoloLens app](hololens-app-trigger.md)